 In June of 2015, Hugh spoke at the Peace Palace in The Hague on the use of empathy as a catalyst for peaceful activism.
 Shortly thereafter, he was awarded a creation grant from the Vermont Arts Council to develop stand-alone chapters of his book.
 He returned to The Hague in June of 2018 to discuss his work as part of a weekend-long celebration of Bertha von Suttner’s 175th birthday.
 In addition, he has presented “Behind the Prize,” an entertaining slideshow based on his research and travels, to accompany the annual announcement of the Nobel Peace Prize.
 In 2020, he was named a Kathryn Wasserman Davis Peace Fellow, which provided resources for his continued study of European languages and culture.

 Hugh has prepared several self-contained excerpts in advance of the book’s publication.
 The first of these, entitled “Koppargruva,” was published in September 2016 as part of the Ploughshares Solos series and is now available via Kindle, iBooks, and the Kobo online bookseller.
-Another excerpt, “The Iron Tower,” will appear soon (mid-2020) in the New England Review.
+Another excerpt, “The Iron Tower,” appeared in Volume 41, Number 2 (Summer, 2020) of the New England Review.